The Board’s Specialist registration standard requires applications for specialist registration to have:

 You need to complete and submit the relevant application form (ASAQ-20).

-Information on the registration process is available on the website of the Australian Health Practitioner Regulation Agency.
+Information on the registration process is available on the Australian Health Practitioner Regulation Agency website.

 You need to apply for both general registration as a dentist and specialist registration in your specialty.
 Your application for general registration will be assessed first.
 Find more information on how to apply for general registration as a dentist.

 You will need to complete and submit application form (ASEQ-20) if you want to apply for specialist registration in:

 For more information on this pathway to specialist registration, see the Qualification equivalence pathway page.

 If you are registered with the Dental Council (New Zealand) and hold a current annual practising certificate for this specialty, you can apply for specialist registration under the Trans Tasman Mutual Recognition Act (TTMR).

 To apply for mutual recognition as a dental practitioner under the TTMR Act, make an online application.